Email marketing has magic that can enhance every other digital marketing strategy.

 Adding personalization to your email marketing helps make your reader feel like they matter and are not just another email you’re sending.
 Segmenting your subscriber list ensures the right people receive the right email with content they want to read that applies to them and their situation.
 Email marketing platform like Convertkit make segmenting your list with tags and list management easy.
 Email marketing, when used consistently, helps brand building so you can be viewed as the expert in your industry.

-Here are some best practices for email marketing:
+Here's a complete guide to best practices for email marketing:

 Before you begin your email marketing journey, decide whether to use email marketing to engage your audience or sell to them.
 If you plan to sell to them, ensure the selected platform integrates with your e-commerce site.
 Some programs integrate better with selling through email.
 Don’t forget to integrate it with your customer relationship management program so you can easily manage customer data, plan content, and gather feedback.